BASS_Encode_StartACMFile

 This function is identical to BASS_Encode_StartACM, except that it writes the encoded data to a file instead of a callback function.

 Unless the BASS_ENCODE_NOHEAD flag is specified, a WAVE header and the form contents will be written to the file.
-This is generally required for the file to be playable, but in some cases (eg. MP3) it's not.
-Standard RIFF WAV files are limited to a little over 4GB in size, so BASSenc will automatically stop encoding at that point.
-That size limit can be overcome with an RF64 file.
-When writing an RF64 WAV file, a standard RIFF header will still be written initially, which will only be replaced by an RF64 header at the end if the file size has exceeded the standard limit.
+This is generally required for the file to be playable, but in some cases (eg. MP3) it is not.
+Standard RIFF files are limited to 4GB in size, and the encoder will automatically stop at that point.
+That size limit can be overcome by writing an RF64 file instead with the BASS_ENCODE_RF64 flag.
+When writing an RF64 file, a standard RIFF header will still be written initially, which will only be replaced by an RF64 header at the end if the file size has exceeded the standard limit.

 Platform-specific